tobifue/MicroserviceShopApplication/README.md

 # How are questions handled?

-For general inquiries (which are relevant for multiple teams) please use the Moodle forum.
-In case of individual inquiries please contact our **tutor first**
+For general inquiries (which are relevant for multiple teams) please use the [Moodle Disscussion Forum - Practical Assignment](https://moodle.univie.ac.at/mod/forum/view.php?id=7537094).
+In case of individual inquiries, please contact our **tutor first**
 - Robert Sama (git handle @roberts95)

 If he is unable to provide assistance, he will forward your inquiry to the relevant supervisor.